qiemanqieman/ray-tracing-in-one-weekend/README.md

 # ray-tracing-in-one-weekend
-Implementation of &lt;&lt; Ray tracing in one weekend>> using python with taichi language
+Implementation of &lt;&lt;Ray tracing in one weekend>> using python with taichi language